Simulation-Software-Engineering/homepage/docs/index.md

 More details on the [course content](course-content) and the [place and time](place-and-time.md).
 If you have any questions or suggestions, please contact the [instructors](staff.md).

+As Benjamin is currently on parental leave, there will be **no course in winter term 2023/24**.
+Next course presumably in winter term 2024/25.